5 Things You Should Know (and Share) about Kidney Disease for Kidney Month

 March is National Kidney Month—a great opportunity to learn about your risk for kidney disease and take steps to prevent it!
 Here are 5 facts about kidney disease from the American Kidney Fund to share with friends and family throughout the month:

-- Kidney disease often has no symptoms.
+- Kidney disease often has no symptoms untill the late stages.
 Millions of Americans have kidney disease and don't know it.
 Simple tests can you tell you your kidneys are working right.

 - Diabetes and high blood pressure—the leading causes of kidney failure—cause nearly 2 out of every 3 cases of kidney failure.